Subscribe to My Newsletter

 7 Benefits of Equity Mutual Funds

-1. Diversification is our Equity SacramentPerhaps the biggest benefit of mutual funds is their massive diversification.One of my most-recommended investments, the American Funds Growth Portfolio, consists of seven individual mutual funds (ie, seven of the bundles shown on the above-right) and collectively invests in 1,285 companies from 47 countries among dozens of industries.This provides stability and is the ultimate risk management device.
+1. Diversification is our Equity SacramentPerhaps the biggest benefit of mutual funds is their massive diversification.One of my most-recommended investments, the American Funds Growth Portfolio, consists of seven individual mutual funds and collectively invests in 1,285 companies from 47 countries among dozens of industries.This provides stability and is the ultimate risk management device.

 “It can be historically demonstrated that the best defense against retaining your purchasing power through retirement is to invest in a broadly diversified portfolio of the world’s great companies.
 And the finest method of investing in them are good, long-term mutual funds.”Nick Murray